SIL verification – PFD or PFH – how to decide?

-In this blog, we'll outline why there are calculations called PFD and PFH for different modes of operation.
+In this article, we'll outline why there are calculations called PFD and PFH for different modes of operation.

 Limitations of SIL verification

-So, a probability of failure calculation aims to ensure that safety functions result in sufficient integrity, not to calculate a precise number.
-Estimations should always be as realistic and err on the side of conservative estimates.
+So, a probability of failure calculation aims to ensure that safety functions result in sufficient integrity, and "an order of magnitude" is the expected outcome, rather than a precise value.
+Having said that, estimations should always be as realistic as possible, including erring on the side of conservative or "safe-side" values.

 Get the safety requirements specification (SRS)

 If completed correctly, the SRS will specify what each safety function must achieve, including what to sense and actuate to achieve or maintain a safe state.
-The SRS is also the primary reference source for the SIL target and other critical performance factors like required response and reaction time.
+The SRS is also the primary reference source for the SIL target and other critical factors like required response and reaction time of each safety function.

 In the early stages of design, the SRS may not specify the actual equipment or even the required level of redundancy.
 It is commonplace for there to be several updates of the SRS following SIL verification at multiple stages in design.